 1. Security benefits

 a.
 Consistent security posture: Automation ensures that all devices, applications, and operating systems within your organization are updated and have no unpatched issues.
-It maintains a consistent level of security across the network.
+It maintains a consistent level of security across your network.

 c.
 Compliance with security standards: Consistent security across the network means all devices and operating systems are patched and updated.
 This leaves no loopholes for data breaches, ultimately ensuring that all organizations adhere to industry regulations such as GDPR, HIPAA, and ISO.